-A Density Bonusing Analysis1 was completed to support the development of a Density Bonus program in the draft Zoning Bylaw, in consideration of priority housing identified in the Housing Strategy and policy direction outlined in the OCP.
-The report analyzed current market conditions, tested a number of market scenarios, and made recommendations on potential density bonus options which recouped 50-75% of land values.
-As guided by this analysis and feedback from the development community, rates have been revised down to an estimated 10% of land values.
+A Density Bonusing Analysis2 was completed to support the development of a Density Bonus program in the draft Zoning Bylaw, in consideration of priority housing identified in the Housing Strategy and policy direction outlined in the OCP.
+The report (Attachment 4) analyzed current market conditions, tested market scenarios, and made recommendations on potential density bonus options which recouped 50-75% of increases in land values.
+As guided by this analysis, current market conditions and feedback from the development community, rates have been revised down to an approximate 10% of increase in land value.
+It is recommended that this be reviewed annually or as necessary.